 The other project which is due to take off soon will be the Silveritage Galleria Complex.
-The Silveritage Galleria Complex is a redevelopment and refurbishment of an existing commercial building into a modern commercial complex with an expected Gross Development Cost of RM13,000,000.00.
-The redevelopment will give rise to approximately 100,000 sq feet of lettable retail and F&B space.
+The Silveritage Galleria Complex is a redevelopment and refurbishment of an existing commercial building into a modern commercial complex with an expected GDC of RM 16,900,000.00.
+The redevelopment will give rise to approximately 70,000 sq. feet of lettable retail and F&B space and approximately 100,000 sq feet of parking space.
 We will refurbish and reposition the Silveritage Complex to achieve a higher value prior to launching them for rent.
 The main objective of this project is to cater for the middle income market segment focusing local delicacies and lifestyle.